gaia-platform/gaia-docs/articles/reference/da-class-api.md

 Deletes the current row pointed to by the Direct Access `doctor_t` object.

-The following code snippet uses the Declarative C++ [`for`](declarative-for-statement.md) statement to iterate through the list of doctors and delete each doctor.
+The following code snippet deletes all the values in the table doctor.

 ```c++
 for (auto doctor_it = doctor_t::list().begin();